Hermit Crabs Hibernation: Could Something be Wrong?

 Many first-time hermit crab owners worry once they notice their pets are buried inside the substrate.
 It can sometimes be difficult to recognize if this is happening due to some health complication or because of unavoidable and perfectly natural reasons.

 Molting is per se an entirely normal phase in any hermit crab’s life.
 But what if molting is mistaken with hibernation?
 And do hermit crabs hibernate at all?

 Yes, hermit crabs do hibernate if the temperature gets below 68 °F (20 °C).
 Although hibernation is a normal process among many animal species, this is not the case with hermit crabs.
-Indeed, they can hibernate, but if that happens it means that something is not right.
+So, if you hermit crabs start hibernating, it means that something is not right.